 If your home contains loose-fill asbestos insulation, its value in the market will be affected.

-If you do not comply with these laws you risk significant financial loss and potential legal action.
 The Government's assistance program is your chance to protect yourself from the financial consequences of loose-fill asbestos.

 NSW Fair Trading will provide financial assistance and support to affected homeowners and tenants, but you must register by 1 August 2016.

 The NSW Government is providing free sample testing to owners of pre-1980s residential premises in 28 identified NSW local government areas.